 Since COVID-19, Hong Kongers have learned a lot about health and hygiene.
 But what happens when the reality of a global pandemic hits alongside a child who is already at risk with an immune deficiency?
 One mama shares the incredible story of her beautiful and strong daughter.

-Masks, hand sanitizer and frequent washing, not to mention social distancing, are all the new normal.
-There is anxiety in the air, especially with the community spread during this latest “third wave” of COVID-19 that has everyone feeling a little more vulnerable.
+Masks, hand sanitiser and frequent washing, not to mention social distancing, are all the new normal.
+There is anxiety in the air, especially with the community spread during this latest “fifth wave” of COVID-19 that has everyone feeling a lot more vulnerable.
+We hear a lot about the effects of COVID on those with pre-existing conditions, maybe it even gives you a sense of safety in knowing your family is generally healthy.
 But what happens when you, or a family member, are already among those at risk?
 Cruzanne Macalligan shares her family’s story.
 She is mother to gorgeous toddler Novah, who also happens to be living with an immune deficiency — a condition made all the more frightening during the current pandemic.

 At my 21-week anomaly scan, we learned our daughter had a form of skeletal dysplasia or dwarfism.
 To us, that wasn’t bad news – people come in all shapes and sizes.
 The bad news was that her ribcage was small – very small – and her lungs might not have the space they needed to develop.
 We were given a 50/50 chance she would survive after birth.
 (If you’re curious, I wrote about the full experience on a personal blog that documented my pregnancy.)